DanielSant0s/AthenaEnv/README.md

 You have 4 lights to use in 3D scenes, use set to configure them.

 * Lights.set(id, attribute, x, y, z)
-  • Avaiable light attributes: Lights.DIRECTION, Lights.AMBIENT, Lights.DIFFUSE
+  • Avaliable light attributes: Lights.DIRECTION, Lights.AMBIENT, Lights.DIFFUSE

 ### Screen module
 * Screen.display(func) - Makes the specified function behave like a main loop, when you don't need to clear or flip the screen because it's done automatically.